ArtemK123/KnockoutExamples/README.md

   - Run the webpack build via ```npm run build```.
 Optionally, you can run webpack in the [watch mode](https://webpack.js.org/configuration/watch/) ```npm run watch```
   - Go to the dist folder and open the index.html file in a browser.

+### Asp.Net Core + Webpack + TypeScript configuration
+- [Asp.Net Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0) is used a server.
+- The same server provides static files from Webpack build and a backend API
+- During each build both .Net and Webpack targets are executed.
+- There are examples of simple API calls.
+GET and POST requests are presented.

 ### Links
 - Knockout https://knockoutjs.com/
 - RequireJS https://requirejs.org/docs/start.html